-If you are able to better convey your “why” then your ideal customers will have a better understanding of “why” they’re receiving your letter, email, and/or ad and “why” it should matter them – a.k.a. “why” they should respond.
+If you are able to better convey your “why” then your ideal customers will have a better understanding of “why” they’re receiving your letter, email, and/or ad and “why” it should matter to them – a.k.a. “why” they should respond.

 This will come up again later on, but this is critical to consider before you begin creating your marketing campaign.
-You’ll want to understand your “why” because it will inform how you reach target audience.
+You’ll want to understand your “why” because it will inform how you reach the target audience.